 "The UN Security Council sends a task force headed by a weasel of a man, Greg Addison, to investigate the Sanctuary.
 His disdain for abnormals is matched by the disdain that Magnus and team have for him."

-On this day in 2014, Marvel's Agents Of S.H.I.E.L.D. aired "A Hen In The Wolf House."
-This served as the fifth episode in the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2014 (in the U.S.), Marvel's Agents Of S.H.I.E.L.D. aired "A Hen In The Wolf House."
+Officially, this served as the fifth episode in the program's second season, and here's the plot summary as provided by IMDB.com:

 "Raina threatens to expose Simmons to Hydra unless Coulson hands Skye over to her father."